anupreksha87/Bat_Ball_detectron2/README.md

 5) outcome - detect bat and ball in each frame of test videos and draw a rectangular bounding box around bat and ball in each frame.

->> Approach
+### >> Approach
 We approached the problem statement  in two phases.

-1.we converted given dataset in one of the standard object detection dataset formats like COCO, PASAL-VOC etc. Doing this made my dataset compatible with lot of open source algorithms and frameworks.
+1) we converted given dataset in one of the standard object detection dataset formats like COCO, PASAL-VOC etc. Doing this made my dataset compatible with lot of open source algorithms and frameworks.
 We chose COCO format as it involved much more complexities in implementation.
+2)
-2.We converted existing dataset to coco format.(>>Coco json Data.ipynb)
+3) We converted existing dataset to coco format.(>>Coco json Data.ipynb)
-3.
+4)
+5) We decided to use R50-FPN Mask R-CNN model pretrained model from Detectron2 to train on my dataset of images.
+And than we loaded model for inference on Videos.(>>Model Prediction.ipynb)